Nouveau Monde Graphite : CONVERTIBLE NOTE SUBSCRIPTION AGREEMENT - Form 6-K | MarketScreener

 BETWEEN:

-MITSUI & CO., LTD., a company incorporated under the laws of Japan (the "Holder");
+INVESTISSEMENT QUÉBEC, a corporation incorporated under the Act respecting Investissement Québec (the "Holder");

 AND: